 Ingredients and research

 Prime Male and Hunter Test share more than a few key ingredients, with some important differences.

 With this in mind, we take a look at the shared ingredients, followed by the unique nutrients in each formula.

 When comparing each testosterone booster, we cite clinical studies published in respected scientific journals to help prove or disprove certain claims.

 Neither Hunter Test nor Prime Male use proprietary blends, so it’s easy to examine these transparent formulas.

 D3 is not really a vitamin at all – it’s actually a prohormone which has a strong relationship with testosterone (and all of our sex hormones).
 For this reason, it comes as no surprise that research suggests vitamin D deficiency may be a major cause of low testosterone in men .

 By contrast, those who get the most vitamin D in their bodies aren’t only likely to enjoy higher levels of the male hormone, but could also boast greater muscle mass, more strength and better moods.
 Research even suggests D3 supplementation may also make your bones stronger and help reduce your chance of injury .

-5000 IU is the daily amount recommended by the Vitamin D Council to help the body recover from the symptoms of deficiency in the nutrient .
+Up to 5000 IU is the daily amount recommended by the Vitamin D Council to help the body recover from the symptoms of deficiency in the nutrient .
 For this reason, we’re pleased to see that both Prime Male and Hunter Test contain an optimal amount of vitamin D3.